 The University of Malta is ideally situated to host such a Program

-- The strategic location of the Islands in the center of the Mediterranean Sea.
+- The strategic location of the Islands in the centre of the Mediterranean Sea.

-- Given Malta’s location a number of central Mediterranean countries and neighboring islands can be reached easily and relatively cheaply.
+- Given Malta’s location, a number of central Mediterranean countries and neighbouring islands can be reached easily and relatively cheaply.

 - English is one of two official state languages.

 - The Republic of Malta is a fully fledged member of the European Union – thus enjoying full political, cultural and economic benefits of this entity.

 - The Islands also enjoy good relations with its North African neighbours.

 - The Islands are politically stable with a relatively low crime rate.

 - The Islands have a rich past with archaeological/historical remains that range from late Neolithic structures of World Heritage fame to fortifications built by the Knights of St John.